Whiting Dental

 New Crowns for Teeth in Mesa AZ Area

 To benefit from all your smile has to offer, you need healthy, functional, and esthetically pleasing teeth.
 Tooth damage from decay or injury can compromise your smile’s health, function, and aesthetics.
-At Whiting Dental, your Mesa, Arizona dentists, Dr. Ben Whiting and Dr. Scott Stauffer, can counter the effects of damaged teeth with dental crowns to give you a new smile you’ll love.
+At Whiting Dental, your Mesa, Arizona dentists, Dr. Ben Whiting can counter the effects of damaged teeth with dental crowns to give you a new smile you’ll love.
 Covering a damaged tooth with a crown can restore its shape, function, and appearance.
 A severely damaged tooth can even be saved from extraction with the help of dental crowns.

 How Crowns Work to Save Compromised Teeth